arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 Inside a variable configuration, we have several options:

 - **Name:** a friendly name for your variable.
-No spaces or special characters allowed.
+No spaces or special characters allowed (except underscores).
 - **(optional) Sync With Other Things:** sync a variable with a variable from another Thing.
 Whenever one variable updates, the other will follow.
 - **Type:** type of variable.
 Choose between three categories.
   - [**Basic:**](#basic-types) e.g. `float`, `int`, `String`.